was the first country to come up with a practical high speed passenger

 The Italian Cisalpino is a tilting train which operates between Northern Italy, Switzerland and Germany.
 Not an especially high speed train, its tilting action allows it to travel faster through the mountains.
 A trip from Milan to Basel takes about 4 hours and 30 minutes.
 The Cisalpino is being updated with newer equipment.

-Switzerland does not have a high speed train, but doesn't really need one, they just make the routes faster with new tunnels.
+Switzerland does not have its own a high speed train, but doesn't really need one, they just make the routes faster with new tunnels.
 They do have a new "N"' train which like the Cisalpino allows the cars to tilt on the carriages so the train can take curves at higher speed, allowing them to shorten some route times.
-The trains which run on InterCity routes don't really go that much faster, but the ride is a bit smoother (see Switzerland By Rail Pass). © Bargain Travel Europe
+The trains which run on InterCity routes don't really go that much faster, but the ride is a bit smoother (see Switzerland By Rail Pass).
+High speed train lines like the ICE and TGV Lyria do operate in Switzerland on specific routes, but travel at standard speeds for intercity trains. © Bargain Travel Europe

 These articles are copyrighted and the sole property of Bargain Travel Europe and WLPV, LLC. and may not be copied or reprinted without permission.